-In this section, we show that the flow $(\varphi^P_t)_{t\in\R}$ restricted to $S_{E,\theta}$ is conjugated to a billiard flow on a rectilinear polygon $P_{E,\theta}\in\mathcal{RP}$ so that the directions of the billiard orbits are: $\pm\pi/4$, $\pm 3\pi/4$.
-The transition to billiards relies on considerations in Section~3 in \cite{Fr-RK}.
+In this section, we show that the flow $(\varphi^P_t)_{t\in\R}$ restricted to $S_{E,\theta}$ is conjugated to a billiard flow on a rectilinear polygon $P_{E,\theta}\in\mathcal{RP}$ so that the directions of the billiard orbits are $\pm\pi/4$, $\pm 3\pi/4$.
+The transition to billiards relies on the arguments in Section~3 of \cite{Fr-RK}.
 Although only even potentials were considered in \cite{Fr-RK}, all the arguments used there also apply to $\mathcal{UM}$-potentials, with minor modifications.
-The transition to billiard flows on rational polygons (which are rectilinear) provides an opportunity to use fruitfully some basic properties of linear flows on compact translational surfaces, which are formed from polygons in the unfolding procedure.
+The transition to billiard flows on rational polygons (which are rectilinear) provides an opportunity to use fruitfully some basic properties of linear flows on compact translation surfaces, which are formed from polygons in the unfolding procedure.
 In Section~\ref{sec:genequ}, we briefly introduce the theory of translation surfaces.

 For every $V\in\mathcal{UM}$, let $V^{-1}:[0, +\infty)\to[0,+\infty)$ be the inverse of its positive branch.
 Then $V^{-1}$ is continuous and analytic on $(0, +\infty)$ with $V^{-1}(0)=0$ and $(V^{-1})'(y)>0$ for $y>0$.
-Denote by $\bar{V}:\R\to\R_{\geq 0}$ the reflected version of $V$, i.e.\ $\bar{V}(y)=V(-y)$ for $y\in\R$.
+Denote by $\bar{V}:\R\to\R_{\geq 0}$ the reflected version of $V$, i.e., $\bar{V}(y)=V(-y)$ for $y\in\R$.
 Then $\bar{V}$ also belongs to $\mathcal{UM}$.

 Suppose that $V_1,V_2:\R\to\R_{\geq 0}$ are $\mathcal{UM}$-potentials and let $P\in\mathcal{RP}$.
 We study the behavior of Hamiltonian flow related to the Hamiltonian equation of the form \eqref{eq:Ham2} with the additional rule that the particle wanders inside the polygon $P$ and bounces off its walls elastically.